chrisnmorrison/lms-italian-studies-department/README.md

 - Writing comprehensive documentation for the system and its features.
 - Overseeing the integration of key functionalities, such as user management, course management, and interactive video-based content.

-I worked closely with the mobile app development team to ensure the LMS could support a dynamic learning environment with interactive content.
+I worked closely with the student development team to ensure the LMS and mobile app worked well together and were intuitive for both users and teachers/administrators.
+We spent a lot of time designing the app before coding, ensuring our UI/UX groundwork was built, which made development much easier.

 ## Features of the LMS